Aylesbury: Culture and community

 The town centre is home to many pubs and bars.
 The Queens Park Centre, which is the UK's largest independent arts centre is also based in the town centre.

 The local newspaper is the Bucks Herald, which started publishing in January 1832.

-The local radio station is Mix 96, which first broadcast in April 1994.
+Local radio stations was named Mix 96, which first broadcast in April 1994, and eventually ceased operations in September 2020, being replaced by Greatest Hits Radio.

 One of the more prominent buildings in Aylesbury is the "Blue Leanie" office block, home to Lloyds Bank.
 When first built it was thought to be a potential hazard to passing motorists, due to the sun reflecting off its large mirrored surface.
 As a result, a line of mature trees was planted alongside the main road to prevent dazzling.

+BBC local radio station that broadcast to the town is BBC Three Counties Radio on 94.7 FM.

+Local news and television programmes is provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford transmitting station.

 Aylesbury Waterside Theatre, a new £42 million theatre, with 1,200-seat auditorium, opened in October 2010.
 In addition to this, the surrounding area has been redeveloped a £100 million project known as the 'Waterside project'.
 When this is completed, there will be 260000 sqft of new retail floor space and 1,100 new jobs created, although when this will be completed now is unclear.
-A Waitrose supermarket opened opposite the theatre in August 2013, along with a Travelodge Hotel.
-Branches of Wagamama and Nando's restaurants opened on 'The Exchange' in February 2014, next to the Odeon cinema on Exchange Street.
-This included luxury and high-end studio apartments, new restaurants including Zizzi, The Grill Steakhouse and Rococo Lounge, as well as a new public square including metal statues that represent Aylesbury as the home of the Paralympics, as well as poetry covering the ground.
-Prior to this a Wagamama Japanese restaurant & Nando's have also opened on the site of the new square at the Exchange, known officially as 'Festival Square'.
 Also, a new campus of the [Bucks New University] opened on the Waterside site next to the Waterside Theatre.

 The Bourg Walk Bridge (also called the Southcourt Bridge or the Roberts Bridge after a local councillor) opened in March 2009 connecting Southcourt to Aylesbury town centre.
 The focus of the footbridge is a central concrete pillar with four suspension cables supporting the structure.
 This bridge forms a central part of the Aylesbury Hub project.
 Bourg Walk was nominated and won the Engineering Excellence Award 2009 awarded by the Institution of Civil Engineers – South East England branch.